 Focus on What You Can Do

 Assuming you'll be training long term, at some point, your usual workout routine will get disrupted.
-You will not, at least for a period of time time, be able to do At some point, your usual routine will be disrupted.
-You will not, at least for a time, be able to do the workout or exercises you prefer to. .workout and/or exercises you prefer.
+At some point, your usual routine will be disrupted.
+You will not, at least for a time, be able to do the workout or exercises you prefer to.

 At some point, life will get in the way of following your program.